 Designated Project: AFRICA OLPC

 The OLPC project requires that participants must buy a minimum of 100 laptops to designate the destination country for shipping.
-Since we do not have funding, nor donations to purchase large orders for Africa is was a bit discouraging.
-However, this news came out today and we will wait for this laptop from India to come into production.
+Since we do not have funding, nor donations to purchase large orders for Africa, we are asking other countries to offer their help.

 Every child deserves an opportunity to learn and the donations will reach further if we can work together for global education.